Dual-Rater Methodology

 | "How do I know the AI is reliable?" | Report inter-rater agreement metrics (Kappa, Alpha) |

-| "Single AI could have systematic bias" | Two independent models from different providers |
+| "Single AI could have systematic bias" | Two independent models from different providers, each coding every response in its own isolated API call — no shared state or batch context |

 | "No human oversight" | Disagreements are flagged for human reconciliation |